 All our systems have reverse on-the-fly and contactor disable features.
 "Brushless" means that the motor does not have brushes that will wear out over time, nor will it be a dangerous source of ignition for on-board gas appliances.
 Larger boats may require a higher power AC or brushless motor.
 In the U.S. and Canada, brushed motors are only legal for marine use if onboard appliances and accessories use kerosene or diesel (not propane or gasoline) due to the potential for internal motor arcing.

 48 Volts * 50 RPM / Volt ~ 2400 rpm max

-If you choose not to use a gear reduction, it's important to install a thrust bearing somewhere in line with the prop shaft, as most motors are not rated for axial/thrust loads on the shaft.
+* If you choose not to use a gear reduction, a thrust bearing in line with the prop shaft is required, since most motors are not rated for axial/thrust loads on the shaft.

-- Motenergy ME1115 Dual-Stator Brushless Motor
+- Motenergy ME1115 Dual-Stator Brushless Motor.

-- PB-8 throttle and Fwd/Rev switch
+- PB-8 throttle and Fwd/Rev Switch

-- Tyco High-Quality Sealed Contactor
+- High-Quality Sealed Contactor

 - Key Switch